-- Good manners are expected at all times. - All cell phones/electronic devices (including Apple watches) must be turned offand kept in their backpack or stored in the classroomarea as designated by the teacher. - Toys and stuffed animals should not be brought oncampus unless special permission is given from the principal or teacher. - Students are to stay out of faculty areas such asworkrooms and lounge. - No gum is allowed on campus. - Water is the only drink allowed outside of the cafeteria.
+- Good manners are expected at all times. - All cell phones/electronic devices (including any watches that connect to the internet or can be used as a phone or texting device) must be turned offand kept in their backpack

+- or stored in the classroomarea as designated by the teacher. - Toys and stuffed animals should not be brought oncampus unless special permission is given from the principal or teacher. - Students are to stay out of faculty areas such asworkrooms and lounge. - No gum is allowed on campus. - Water is the only drink allowed outside of the cafeteria.
 Students bringing lunches may bring other drinks including juice, milk, and sports drinks. - Students bringing snacks to school need to limit to individual sized portions.